cppservergit/apiserver/README.md

 sudo mkdir /var/blobs
 chmod 777 /var/blobs
 ```

+When using API-Server++ as a container on Kubernetes, volumes and volume mappings will be used to map /var/blobs to the actual storage destination on the Kubernetes Cluster.
+This is transparent to API-Server++.

 ## Memory safety

 API-Sever++ has been tested for memory safety (leaks and overflows) with static analysis tools, CPPCheck and FlawFinder, as well as dynamic analysis instrumentation including Valgrind and GCC memory sanitizer, it has passed all tests, only FlawFinder prints 3 warnings that can be safely assumed as false-positives: